wireless-broadband-alliance/wba-openroaming-portal/README.md

 - `DATABASE_URL`: This is the connection string for the primary MySQL database.
 It should be in the format `mysql://user:pass@host:port/dbname`.
 - `DATABASE_FREERADIUS_URL`: This is the connection string for the FreeRADIUS MySQL database, used for RADIUS related operations.
 It should be in the format `mysql://user:pass@host:port/dbname`.
 - `MESSENGER_TRANSPORT_DSN`: This defines the transport (e.g., AMQP, Doctrine, etc.) that Symfony Messenger will use for dispatching messages.
 The value `doctrine://default?auto_setup=0` uses Doctrine DBAL with auto setup disabled.
+- `MAILER_DSN`: This sets the transport for sending emails via the Symfony Mailer component.
+The value `null://null` disables sending emails.

 ### 🔒 SAML Specific Settings